pineconedata/pineconedata.github.io/_posts/2023-11-14-install-jupyterlab.md

 scraps@pop-os:~/.jupyter$ ls -a
 .  ..  jupyter_lab_config.py
 ```
 Now we're ready to start customizing our JupyterLab install!
-Before making any edits to the configuration file, we can start by setting a password and configuring HTTPS (instead of the default HTTP).
+Before making any edits to the configuration file, we can start by creating a password and configuring HTTPS (instead of the default HTTP).
+[This article](https://web.dev/articles/when-to-use-local-https) lists the benefits of enabling HTTPS for projects that are only intended to run locally.

 ### Setting a Password
 You can configure a password for JupyterLab using the following command: